-A hip fracture is a break in one or more bones of the hip or pelvis.
+A hip fracture is a break in 1 or more bones of the hip or pelvis.

 In a growing child’s hips and pelvis, the most common place for a fracture is the attachment point.
 This is the place where the muscles attach to bone.
 In children, the attachment point is not fully formed yet, and so it is a weak point.

 Fortunately, most hip fractures in children heal without a problem.
-Your child will have to give up some of regular physical activities for about six weeks.
+Your child will have to give up some regular physical activities for about 6 weeks.
 Some children may need surgery to repair a hip fracture.

 Hip Fractures at Seattle Children’s

 Because the hips are the body’s connection to the legs, it is important to diagnose and treat injuries to them correctly.
 At Seattle Children’s, hip fractures make up about 10% of the total number of fractures we see each year.

 We treat the full range of bone, muscle and joint conditions – from the simplest fracture after a fall on the playground to the most complex or rare disorders, like skeletal dysplasia and metabolic bone diseases.

 We have a wide range of experience in treating children with all types of pelvic and hip injuries and fractures.
 The Fracture Program offers a Friday Fracture Clinic to provide dedicated, quick access for children or teens who need evaluation, treatment or follow-up care.

 The surgeons, doctors, nurses and others in our Fracture Program are specially trained to diagnose and treat pediatric and adolescent injuries.
 Patients come to us from around the country for care.